how to run a DCMA 14 point check

 9) Check for Invalid Dates

+This point checks for tasks with invalid or out-of-sequence dates, which can occur due to incorrect data entry or schedule mismanagement.
 No Actual dates in the future, beyond your Data Date; and no Forecast dates in the past before your Data Date.
-Primavera P6 may not allow some of these conditions, but remember these checks can be applied to a schedule built in any software package.
+Primavera P6 may not allow some of these conditions, but remember these points can be applied to a schedule built in any software package.

 10) Load it up with Resources and Costs